💸 Money and speech¶

 Regulation vs expense¶

 In blockchains, speech and execution are one and the same thing and interpretation is deterministic.
-The protocol has the bare minimum of rules required for consensus, basically: you cannot double spend a coin.
-Apart from this - as Andreas said - it lacks any meaningful context: every peer processes every transaction which passes these basic rules without fear or favour.
+The protocol has the bare minimum of rules required for consensus, basically: you cannot double spend a token.
+Every peer processes every transaction which passes these rules without fear or favour.

 You can validate any kind of state transition you like in Eth2, but if it's provably malicious, your stake will get slashed.
-The incentive structure ensures that the only state transitions worth validating are those that correctly maintain consensus.
+Programming penalties rather than rewards ensures that the only state transitions worth validating are those that maintain a meaningful consensus.
 It is a profound change in how we regulate expression.

 Again, it points at complementary opposites: